Michael Li

 2022)

-Implemented real-time object detection in ROS with OpenCV and C++, improving detection speed by 40%.
-Automated image annotation for dataset creation using YOLOv5 and DetNet in PyTorch, saving 100+ hours of manual labor.
+Implemented real-time object detection in ROS with OpenCV and C++.
+Automated image annotation for dataset creation using YOLOv5 and DetNet in PyTorch.

 2022 Technical Report, 2021 Technical Report, 2020 Technical Report